dav-anderson/ramp_template/README.md

 `make macos`

+This output will appear at the following path `target/debug/webgpu` and will only work on your native chipset.

 If you wish to compile a release version use this command instead.

 `make macos_release`

-However, if you wish to support both apple chipset architectures, meaning you want your program to be able to run on apple computers built prior to 2020, you must build for both chipsets.
+Apple uses two different chipset architectures for devices created before 2020 and after 2020.
+If you are building for release as shown above, your completed output will be `Webgpu.app` in the root of the project tree and will work on either chipset.

+You can test this output by running the following while in the root directory, you should also see the desktop icon here in a file explorer if you configured it properly:

+`open Webgpu.app`

+### (Optional - Debug Only) Creating a Universal Binary

+Note: if you have run `make macos_release` the universal binary will have been handled for you.

+If you for some reason want to build for a specific architecture (Note that `make macos` automatically builds for your current chipset) see the following:

-To build for apple intel chipset (pre 2020):
+(Debug only) To build for apple intel chipset (pre 2020):

 `make macos_intel`

-and

-`make macos_intel_release`
+This output will be available at `target/debug/webgpu`

-To build for apple silicon chipsets (M1, M2, M3):
+(Debug only) To build for apple silicon chipsets (M1, M2, M3):

 `make macos_aarch`

-and

-`make macos_aarch_release`

-### Creating a Universal Binary
+This output will be available at `target/debug/webgpu`

+once you have manually compiled both `make macos_aarch` and `make macos_intel` debug binaries you must combine them into a universal binary.

 A universal MacOS binary will run on both Intel and Apple Silicon chipsets.
 In order to do this you will need to first compile for both architectures as shown above.